Blog vs. Email vs. Social Media

 When it comes to social media posts, I prefer to “set it and forget it.”
 You don’t need to manually share your blog posts all the time.

 And don’t forget to reach out to colleagues or influencers to try to get your amazing new post out even farther.
-Just make sure you follow my advice how to do this the right way. 🙂
+If you have something that you think their audience will love (and obviously doesn’t compete with what they do).
+Just make sure you follow my advice on how to do this the right way. 🙂

 In a nutshell, from one great blog post you can create dozens of unique social media posts to share it with your audience for a full year.From one great blog post, you can create dozens of unique social media posts to share it with your audience for a full year. #Blog #SocialMedia #Missinglettr Click To Tweet

-Once you have a great blog post published, you use that as the foundation for your newsletter and your social media.
+Once you have a great blog post published, strategically use that as the foundation for your newsletter and your social media.
 Get people to know, like, and trust you with this three-pronged approach:

 - Blog = Boosts your “like” factor = It’s the place to generously display your expertise.
 It’s what encourages people to join your newsletter.
 Once you have a great blog post published, it naturally becomes part of your email newsletter and social media channels.